contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 4. States the person’s full name and says, “Having been commissioned of Jesus Christ, I baptize you in the name of the Father, and of the Son, and of the Holy Ghost.
 Amen” ([Doctrine and Covenants 20:73]).
 5. Has the person hold his or her nose with the right hand (for convenience); then places his right hand high on the person’s back and immerses the person completely, including clothing.
 Immersion is easier if the person bends his or her knees.
 6. Helps the person to come up out of the water.

 ### 18.7.8 Baptism Record

 For information about making a record of a baptism, see [18.8.3].

 ## 18.8 Confirmation and Gift of the Holy Ghost

-After a person is baptized, he or she is confirmed a member of the Church and receives the Holy Ghost by the laying on of hands (see [Doctrine and Covenants 20:41]; [Acts 19:1–7]).
+After a person is baptized, he or she is confirmed a member of the Church and receives the Holy Ghost by the laying on of hands (see [Doctrine and Covenants 20:41]; [Acts 19:1–6]).
 The person becomes a member of the Church after both of these ordinances are completed and properly recorded (see [John 3:5]; [Doctrine and Covenants 33:11]; [3 Nephi 27:20]).

+For information about confirmation in special circumstances, see [38.2.8].

-The bishop holds the priesthood keys for confirming 8-year-old members of record in a ward.
-The mission president holds the keys for confirming converts in a mission (for a definition of a convert baptism, see [18.7.1.2]).
-However, the bishop oversees this ordinance for 8-year-old children of record and for converts.
+The bishop holds the priesthood keys for confirming 8-year-old members of record in his ward.
+The mission president holds the keys for confirming converts (for a definition of a convert baptism, see [31.2.3.2]).

+The bishop oversees the performance of confirmations.
 Eight-year-old children are typically confirmed on the day they are baptized.
 Converts are typically confirmed in any sacrament meeting in the ward where they live, preferably on the Sunday after their baptism.
-However, the bishop may grant exceptions for converts to be confirmed at the baptismal service as explained in [38.2.3.2].
-Bishops should follow the guidelines in [29.2.1.1] when introducing new members.
+However, the bishop can allow the confirmation to take place at the baptismal service as an exception.

+A member of the bishopric follows the guidelines in [29.2.1.1] when introducing new members.

 ### 18.8.1 Who Performs the Ordinance